ilios/user-guide/courses-and-sessions/offerings/offerings-editor-calendar.md

 # Offerings Editor Calendar

 There is also a calendar available inside the Offerings Editor.
+See [Edit Offerings](https://iliosproject.gitbook.io/ilios-user-guide/courses-and-sessions/offerings/edit-offering) for more details.
 There are two toggle controls within the Calendar.
 They are described inside the image below.

 **NOTE:** The "Show Calendar" button must be selected / pressed to view this screen.
 The default setting is "Hide Calendar".